keeganpaleshi/RMTest/README.md

     [--hierarchical-summary OUT.json]
 ```

+### Diagnostics

+- `--allow-negative-activity` keeps negative total radon values instead of the
+  default clamp to zero.
+Use it when probing edge cases such as very short live
+  times or aggressive burst vetoes that can drive statistical fluctuations
+  negative.
+The option overrides the usual non‑negative floor even if the
+  configuration requests the legacy behaviour.
+- `--reproduce SUMMARY` loads the `config_used.json` and stored random seed from
+  a previous run’s `summary.json` so you can exactly recreate published or
+  shared results.
+Command-line overrides (for example, different time windows)
+  still apply on top, but defaults from your local `config.yaml` and default
+  seed are replaced by the archived values.

 ### Opt-in background & extended likelihood

 These analysis modes are experimental and opt-in.
 Defaults remain the legacy linear background and the current unextended likelihood.